 I highly recommend you get at least the Legal Bundle from Amira Irfan at A Self Guru.

-If you’re going all-in on blogging, and know you want to build your blog into a business, there are other reasonably priced comprehensive legal bundles with additional contracts and agreements.
+If you’re going all-in on blogging and know you want to build your blog into a business, there are other reasonably priced comprehensive legal bundles with additional contracts and agreements.

-Instead of purchasing them separately, you get them at one affordable price.
+Instead of purchasing them separately, you get them with a one-time, affordable investment.
+It can save you potentially thousands of dollars if something goes wrong.
 So, look into them if you’re 100% sure you’re going to be blogging as a business in the long run.

 | READ MORE: Five Key Ways To Legally Protect Your Blog

-3. Focusing On One Broad Niche
+3. Choose One Blog Niche

+Next on my list of tips for beginner bloggers is to focus on one niche instead of many.
 If you’re like me, and you have many interests that you’d love to write about, you’re in trouble.

 Readers don’t want to be confused as to what your blog is about.